 An effective risk management strategy never slows down an organisation down - it makes it go faster.
-The quantity of regulation one has to deal with on a daily basis is growing, and if past trends are anything to go by is likely to accelerate.
+The quantity of regulation one must deal with daily is growing, and if past trends are anything to go by is likely to accelerate.
 It is not just government regulation, but stakeholder and public and investor expectation as to governance and compliance place an increasing reliance on internal audit to deliver high quality assurance.

 The risks faced today by organisations are not just the obvious ones but new, emerging risks across strategic, regulatory, financial and operational business processes.
 There are any number of risks in today's complex business environment, but the principal challenge lies in identifying the major ones.
 Once these are identified, an effective risk assessment strategy will then provide oversight that ensures management has proper and effective controls and processes in place to eliminate or mitigate these.